Mongolia Horse Trekking: Complete 2026 Steppe Guide

 Khentii Mountains (10–14 Days)

-The Altai Mountains in western Mongolia border Russia, China, and Kazakhstan, and they are home to the Kazakh eagle hunters, the last practitioners of an ancient tradition of hunting with trained golden eagles.
+The Altai Mountains in western Mongolia border Russia, China, and Kazakhstan, and they are home to the Kazakh eagle hunters — the last large-scale practitioners of an ancient tradition of hunting with trained golden eagles.
 Horse treks in the Altai combine mountain scenery (glaciated peaks over 4,000m), cultural encounters with Kazakh nomads, and the possibility of witnessing eagle hunting demonstrations.

 What to Know Before You Go